DataDog/integrations-core/sidekiq/README.md

   gem install dogstatsd-ruby
 ```

-2. Enable metric collection by including this in your initializer:
+2. Enable Sidekiq Pro metric collection by including this in your initializer:

 ```ruby
     require 'datadog/statsd' # gem 'dogstatsd-ruby'